Protecting SPCP Members…

 In order to protect the credibility of the SPCP and each of its members in good standing, the SPCP must deal strongly and expediently with such dishonest practices.
 The following is the policy enforced:

 When brought to our attention these “impostors” are contacted immediately.
 They are given fourteen days in which to respond and take action as required.
 If attempts are not made to amicably and expeditiously rectify the situation, they become subject to the sanctions and legal actions as determined by the SPCP Board of Directors.
 Their names are also listed on the Impostor List until appropriate measures are taken.
+Once the administrative office has been notified via Contact Us and the updates have been validated, we will remove the listing within one week.

 The SPCP gratefully acknowledges the assistance and the use of text of the Association of Professional Piercers (APP) in the formation of this notice.